 Prescription stimulants have short-term and long-term side effects.
 Students who misuse these drugs may suffer from sleep difficulties, headaches, restlessness, irritability, nervousness, loss of appetite, change in sex drive, and feelings of depression.
 Those who use the drugs to study have higher chances of crashing once the drugs wear off.
 This crash leads to depression and exhaustion as the body’s dopamine and energy supplies are depleted.

-Cognitive enhancers also have negative effects like insomnia, nervousness, high blood pressure, and increased heart rate.
+Study drugs also have negative effects like insomnia, nervousness, high blood pressure, and increased heart rate.
 Even if the drugs are used only once, the negative effects can materialize.
-To make matters worse, some students mix cognitive enhancers with other drugs or alcohol.
+To make matters worse, some students mix study drugs with other drugs or alcohol.
 This combination can be lethal.
 When mixed with antidepressants used to treat anxiety disorders, eating disorders, or depression, smart drugs can produce very unpleasant effects.
 In the long term, routine users may develop physical and psychological dependence on the drugs and find it hard to function optimally without them.

 Besides experiencing negative side effects, a student who abuses study drugs can face grave legal consequences like jail time, fines, or get suspended from school.
 These drugs can also increase one’s chances of committing a crime.
 Misusing prescription drugs is illegal, whether or not you have a prescription.